 Is an eGFR of 58 bad?

-An eGFR of 58 falls in the CKD stage 3a range.
-In a 75-year-old without diabetes or proteinuria, it may reflect normal aging.
-In a 45-year-old, it warrants further evaluation.
-Context matters more than the number alone.
+It falls in CKD stage 3a.
+But context matters enormously here.
+In a 75-year-old without diabetes or proteinuria, it may just reflect normal aging.
+In a 45-year-old, it needs further investigation.
+The number alone doesn’t tell the whole story.

-Yes, in some cases.
-If the low eGFR was caused by dehydration, medication, or an acute illness, it can recover.
+Sometimes, yes.
+If the low reading was caused by dehydration, medication, or an acute illness, it can recover.
 In early CKD, lifestyle changes and medication can stabilize or modestly improve eGFR.
-Advanced CKD is generally not reversible.
+Advanced CKD, though, generally isn’t reversible.

 How often should eGFR be checked?

-For healthy adults, eGFR is typically included in annual bloodwork.
-If you have CKD risk factors or a previously low reading, your doctor may check it every 3 to 6 months.
+For healthy adults, it’s usually part of your annual bloodwork.
+If you’ve got CKD risk factors or a previously low reading, your doctor may want to check every 3 to 6 months.